nycmeshnet/docs/content/hardware/config.md

 1. Download the latest firmware - see [Mikrotik Firmware](https://docs.nycmesh.net/software/mikrotikfirmware).
 2. Generate a configuration file for your node by going to the NYC Mesh configuration generator [Configgen](https://configgen.nycmesh.net/?device=Omnitik5AC&template=rooftop-ospf.rsc.tmpl).
 Type in the node number and click “Download Config”.

-**2. Factory Reset**

-1. Plug the Omnitik’s POE injector into a power outlet and plug a patch cable into the POE+Data port.
-2. Hold down the Omnitik’s reset button (located near Port 1).
-3. Insert the other end of the patch cable into Port 1.
-4. When the main power USR LED starts flashing blue, release the reset button to reset RouterOS configuration (total about 5 seconds).
-5. Wait around a minute for the Omnitik to restart before continuing.

 **3. Connect to the Router**

 1. To connect to the Omnitik wirelessly, find the router’s SSID and connect to it.